ScrippsDC/neglectedBridges/README.md

 Under the "Bridge Condition Transition History" tab, we filtered for bridges that had a poor rating in 2014 and a poor rating in 2022.
 (During ETL, we filtered for bridges that were (1) poorly rated or (2) not rated from 2015-2021.)
 This file is saved at `data/infobridge/Poor_2014_Poor_2022.txt`.

 The 2023 NBI data was released on June 27th, 2023 but not yet available in InfoBridge.
 As a result, we downloaded the 2023 data directly from the [NBI site](https://www.fhwa.dot.gov/bridge/nbi/ascii2023.cfm), specifically the version under "Download all records.
-Includes non-highway and routes under bridges zip file (57 mb).)"
+Includes non-highway and routes under bridges zip file (57 mb)."
 This file is saved at `data/NBI/2023AllRecordsDelimitedAllStates.txt` but is not included in this repository because it is larger than GitHub's 100MB file limit.

 Documentation for the NBI can be found [here](https://www.fhwa.dot.gov/bridge/mtguide.pdf).